 When I write a post on my web site, I post a short excerpt on Facebook too.
 There are weeks when I do not write posts and then Facebook shows me red numbers how interactions with my posts decline and it prompts me: hey, post, post!
 I do not like it at all – I do not do this to have green numbers, I do not do this to satisfy Facebook, I do this for me and for other people who can relate, get inspired or educate.

-I am shocked, alarmed, horrified, stressed… There is not much of a solution in the documentary and maybe there is not a lot to do, except to destroy all this globalization-feeding infrastructure, as was said at the very end of the documentary.
+I am in shock, alarm, stress… There is not much of a solution in the documentary and maybe there is not a lot to do, except to destroy all this globalization-feeding infrastructure, as they said at the very end of the documentary.
 But after realizing or learning about something alarming I need solutions, something I can do.